 Whether it is a desert or festival item after a meal without sweets it’s incomplete for Bangladeshi tradition.
-The people of this geographical area love to eat sweet and feed others.
+The people of this geographical area love to eat sweets and feed others.
 During visit relatives’ homes, people buy it as a gift also for their own family.
 Except for those occasions, easy Bangladeshi sweet snack is very familiar with Bengali people.

 Generally in marriage ceremony sweet is a popular dessert item with yogurt.
 Rather than that, people serve it for the guest.
 Anyone who has good news like a new job, newborn baby, promotion, etc they celebrate by serving sweet to the relative, neighbor.